 Unfortunately, many people have lost their jobs over the past few years.
-Companies go out of business, “reorganize” or just plain old job reductions.
+Companies go out of business, “reorganize” or have just plain old job reductions.
 While every industry is different, all have felt the pain and there is a knock-on impact on other businesses caused by increased joblessness.
 Many people are finding themselves out of work and the difficulty of finding a new job is stressful to say the least.

 Losing your job is incredibly stressful.
 Our job partly defines who we are and the means by which we live.
 The stages of emotional change caused by job loss are very similar to the stages of grief when losing a loved one:

 - Resolution and reorganization

 Related Book Review – Keeping Your Head After Losing Your Job: How to Survive Unemployment – This book, by Robert Leahy, is a very good guide to dealing with the stress related to job loss.
 There are some tools to help you face some of the difficulties encountered in job loss as well as tips for family members.

 Just about everyone experiences these stages.
 How long they last is different for everyone, but the sooner you get to resolution the sooner you can move forward with your career search.

 What to do first:

 - Apply for unemployment – Not a pleasant first task, but it is important.
 You’ve paid your taxes and others have benefited by unemployment benefits, now it’s your turn.
 You may feel that the amount is so small it doesn’t matter, but even $50 dollars per week is more than $0.
 Additionally, some unemployment offices provide career advice and leads.

 - Resume – If you don’t already have an updated resume, now is the time.
 Take a look at 5 Steps to a Great Resume